drogovic/docusaurus-useitcloud/my-website/docs/Guides/04_installation.md

 ###	Setting up a UIC repository server
 Prologue has set up a repository containing the files needed to install some optional components such as the UIC Agent or the Zabbix Agent.
 This deposit can be replicated to another deposit of your choice, by following these steps:
-- Download tarball uicextraresources.tar.gz via the following URL :
+- Download tarball uicextraresources.tar.gz via the following URL:
 ```bash
 sudo su
 wget https://s3-eu-west-3.amazonaws.com/uicpackages/extra/uicextraresources.tar.gz
 ```
-- Extract the contents of this archive on your server, for example using the following command :
+- Extract the contents of this archive on your server, for example using the following command:
 ```bash
 sudo tar -xvf uicextraresources.tar.gz
 ```